 The metamodel (see clause 6.3) provides properties for each of the DRG elements which would not normally be displayed on the DRD, but provide additional information about their nature or function.
-For example, for a Decision these include properties specifying which BPMN processes and tasks
+For example, for a Decision these include properties specifying which BPMNBPMN processes and tasks make use of the Decision.
+Implementations MUSTSHALL provide facilities for specifying and displaying such properties.

 For any significant domain of decision-making a DRD representing the complete DRG may be a large and complex diagram.
 Implementations MAY provide facilities for displaying DRDs which are partial or filtered views of the DRG, e.g. by hiding categories of elements, or hiding or collapsing areas of the network.
-DMN does not specify how such views should be notated, but whenever information is hidden implementations SHOULD provide a clear visual indication that this is the case.
+DMNDMN does not specify how such views should be notated, but whenever information is hidden implementations SHOULD provide a clear visual indication that this is the case.